【Latest 2026】 Recommended Welfare Vehicle Manufacturers Comparison: Toyota, Nissan, and Honda - A Guide to Choosing from 13 Models

 The Toyota Sienta is a minivan with a compact body and three rows of seats.

-There are three types of specifications, with Type I being the most standard.
-It features a manual ramp at the rear, allowing wheelchair users to sit in the second-row seat behind the front passenger.
-Caregivers can also sit in the adjacent seat, ensuring a safe ride.
+There are three specifications, with Type I being the most standard.
+It comes with a manual ramp at the rear, allowing wheelchair users to sit in the second row behind the front passenger seat.
+Caregivers can sit in the adjacent seat, ensuring a safe ride.

 Type III lowers the vehicle height and deploys a short ramp when the back door is opened, enabling quick and space-efficient boarding and alighting.
-(Type III is designed for organizations like day services and care facilities familiar with wheelchair use.)
+(Type III is designed for corporate use, such as day services or care facilities familiar with wheelchair use.)

 参照:シエンタ 福祉車両|トヨタ